 READ ALSO: Galamsey fight: I’m surprised Kan Dapaah has not arrested Wontumi – Captain Smart

-It was a critical situation at Sekyere Heman headworks of the Ghana Water Company Limited as the Central regional Chief Manager, Seth Eric Atiapah disclosed the activities of the illegal miners is having a toll on them.
+It was a critical situation at Sekyere Heman headworks of the Ghana Water Company Limited as the Central regional Chief Manager, Seth Eric Atiapah disclosed the activities of the illegal miners is having a toll on their work.

 “This treatment plant was designed to produce about thirty thousand cubic metres a day.
 Currently we are doing fifteen thousand cubic metres just about half because of galamsey challenges we have over here.
 Galamsey has introduced a lot of silt to the catchment we have and because of high silt as a result of galamsey, we have to do frequent back wash other than that our filter media will clock and so many times we have to shutdown and reverse the treatment to wash the filter media and it comes at high energy cost for us and we are asking those involved in galamsey to stop,” he said.